For how long can the Crazyflie 2.X fly?

 As with all radio communication it depends.
 It depends on the environment, radio interference, chip production variations, etc. It also depends on if you use the Crazyradio, Crazyradio PA or a mobile device.
 We have done a couple of line-of-sight tests with little interference outdoor with the different configurations:

-- Crazyradio PA: Up to about 1000 meters range with direct line of sight in the 250 Kbit mode (The downlink, Crazyflie 2.X, is the limiting the range).
+- Crazyradio PA: Up to about 1000 meters range with direct line of sight in the 250 Kbit mode and under ideal conditions (the downlink is the main limiting factor).

-- Mobile device: Up to about 20 meters range (The uplink, mobile device is limiting the range).
+- Mobile device: Up to about 20 meters range (The uplink, the mobile device is limiting the range).

 This can be done with the BigQuad expansion deck.
 It’s working, but not yet a turn-key solution.